Thursday, October 22, 2009

-Just wanted to keep a record of my garden in flower through the seasons - this is my garden flowering through Summer (December to February):
+I just wanted to keep a record of my garden in flower through the seasons - starting with ...

 Ardisia elliptica flowers